 In addition, in the event the Distribution, the spin-off of Tyco Flow Control (the "Tyco Flow Control Spin-Off"), or certain internal transactions undertaken in connection therewith were determined to be taxable as a result of actions taken after the Distribution by ADT, Tyco Flow Control or Tyco, the party responsible for such failure would be responsible for all taxes imposed on ADT, Tyco Flow Control or Tyco as a result thereof.
-Taxes resulting from the determination that the Distribution, the Tyco Flow Control Spin-Off, or any internal transaction is taxable are referred to herein as "Distribution Taxes."
+Taxes resulting from the determination that the Distribution, the Tyco Flow Control Spin-Off, or any internal transaction that were intended to be tax-free is taxable are referred to herein as "Distribution Taxes."
 If such failure is not the result of actions taken after the Distribution by ADT, Tyco Flow Control or Tyco, then ADT, Tyco Flow Control and Tyco would be responsible for any Distribution Taxes imposed on ADT, Tyco Flow Control or Tyco as a result of such determination in the same manner and in the same proportions as the Shared Tax Liabilities.
 ADT will have sole responsibility of any income tax liability arising as a result of Tyco's acquisition of Broadview Security in May 2010, including any liability of Broadview Security under the tax sharing agreement between Broadview Security and The Brink's Company dated October 31, 2008 (collectively, "Broadview Tax Liabilities").
-Costs and expenses associated with the management of Shared Tax Liabilities, Distribution Taxes, and Broadview Tax Liabilities will generally be shared equally among the parties.
+Costs and expenses associated with the management of Shared Tax Liabilities, Distribution Taxes, and Broadview Tax Liabilities will generally be shared 20% by Tyco Flow Control, 27.5% by ADT, and 52.5% by Tyco.
 ADT will be responsible for all of its own taxes that are not shared pursuant to the 2012 Tax Sharing Agreement's sharing formulae.
-In addition, Tyco and Tyco Flow Control are responsible for their tax liabilities that are not subject to the 2012 Tax Sharing Agreement's sharing formulae.
+In addition, Tyco and Tyco Flow Control are responsible for their tax liabilities that are not subject to the 2012 Tax Sharing formulae.